How Is Math Used In Sports

 How is math used in sports.
 If your child’s fifth-grade math homework has you feeling frustrated, you are not alone.

 I’m a professional sports journalist.
 Words are my area of expertise.
 My husband is an accountant.
 I haven’t thought about numbers since I balanced my checkbook the day before our wedding 15 years ago.
-Since then all things mathematical have been on my husband’s side of our family’s “division of labor” … until my kids hit elementary school.
+Since then, all things mathematical have been on my husband’s side of our family’s “division of labor” … until my kids hit elementary school.

-Faced with the daily torture task of helping with homework I started thinking about different ways to reach my sports-loving kids not only to help them understand the concepts they are being taught but to appreciate the daily application.
+Faced with the daily torture task of helping with homework, I started thinking about different ways to reach my sports-loving kids, not only to help them understand the concepts they are being taught but to appreciate the daily application.

-Here are three ways I have used sports to explain math this year to my 2nd and 5th grade sons.
+Here are three ways I have used sports to explain math this year to my 2nd and 5th-grade sons.

 Fractions: Which number is larger?
-My son’s teacher said that a number of the students were having trouble understanding the 8/10 is a larger number than 8/100.
-“They see the ‘100’ and they just think that HAS to be bigger,” she lamented.
+My son’s teacher said that a number of the students were having trouble understanding that 8/10 is a larger number than 8/100.
+“They see the ‘100’, and they just think that HAS to be bigger,” she lamented.
 But take any sport-loving kid and ask them to put it in terms of a football pass completion percentage.
 “Which quarterback would you want throwing to you?”
 I asked my son, “The one who completes 8 of 10 passes or 8 out of 100 passes?”
 Suddenly the answer became clear.